Yuankun-Li/PBWC-VideoManagement/README.md

     - “videomanagement | video | Can change video"
     - “videomanagement | video | Can delete video"

-  * **NOTE:** It is **highly discouraged** to change any group name after adding users, as Django will NOT automatically refresh the database to reflect this change.
+  * **NOTE:** The site will not function properly if you use a different string for police manager and committee member group names.
+It is also **highly discouraged** to change the student and officer group names after adding users, as Django will NOT automatically refresh the database to reflect this change.
 You will be required to do the following if you make such a change:
     - Delete all files in the migration folder.
     - Delete the db.sqlite3 file.
     - Execute the following command: "python manage.py makemigrations".